jprotzman/signalk-venus-tanks-plugin/README.md

    returning volume in litres, others in cubic-metres.
    Venus OS expects tank capacity to be reported in litres.

-3. When you specified all the tanks you wish the plugin to process, update the configuration.
+4. When you have made any changes you require, specified all the tanks you wish the plugin to process, update the configuration.

 4. Reboot Signal K.

-You can revert to the default of processing all tanks by restoring the tank list to empty.
+You can revert to processing all tanks by restoring the tank list to empty.

 ## Reviewing operation in Venus OS